jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 In fact, you can see that after both calls the content of `EAX` is copied to two memory areas that Binary Ninja identifies as `buffer0` and `buffer1`.
 These memory areas are located respectively at `0xABCC8A4` and `0xABCC8AC`.

-In red you can see instead the call to `scanf()` that writes to the two addresses two strings of 8 characters (8 characters plus a NULL byte to terminate the string, that's why `malloc()` allocated 9 bytes per buffer then `memset()`ed them all to 0x00).
+In red you can see instead the call to `scanf()` that writes to the two addresses two strings of 8 characters (plus a NULL byte to terminate the strings, that's why `malloc()` allocated 9 bytes per buffer then `memset()`ed them all to 0x00, so that the ninth byte would be a NULL byte).

 Let's move on.

 ![angr6_2]({{site.baseurl}}/img/angr6_2.png)

-Here in red you can see a pattern very similar to the one we saw previously: a local variable located at `[EBP - 0xC]` is set to 0x0 and then is checked if it's equal to 0x7.
+Here in red you can see a pattern very similar to the one we saw previously: a local variable located at `[EBP - 0xC]` is set to 0x0 and then comes a comparison to check if it's equal to 0x7.
 Judging by the fact that

 1. both our strings contain 8 characters (excluding the ninth which is a NULL byte)
 2. from 0 to 7 we have 8 iterations